By Kate, Lead Writer, and Rustina, Contributing Writer

 Key herbs include peppermint (as a tea or tincture), turmeric (already included in the golden milk, but tincture or capsules are good too), and milk thistle seed (as a tincture/powder/capsule — 1mL tincture, 1/4 tsp. powder, or 2 capsules).

 Or grab my herbal liver support tincture, Liver Love.

-The lymphatic system is comprised of a bunch of lymph nodes and clear fluid that surrounds the cells.
-It gathers wastes from the cells and takes them to the kidneys or liver for excretion.
+The lymphatic system consists of a bunch of lymph nodes and clear fluid that surrounds the cells.
+It gathers wastes from the cells and takes it to the kidneys or liver for excretion.
 It doesn’t have a “pump,” like the circulatory system, so sometimes it needs help.

-Detox baths with baking soda or Epsom salts (1/2 cup of each per bath), light exercise (a brisk walk), and massage are all great ways to promote lymphatic detox.
+Detox baths with baking soda or Epsom salts (1/2 cup of each per bath), light exercise (a brisk walk), and gentle massage are all great ways to promote lymphatic detox.
 Dry skin brushing is beneficial too.
 Herbs like burdock root or calendula will help also!
 Try our Detox Bath Tea.

 Try this Lymphatic Cream (with burdock, cleavers, calendula, and more) to keep the fluid moving!

 Lowering your stress can help.
 Chronic stress is not good for your hormones or your gut!
 Saying “no” to things that are too much for you, venting to a friend, finding better work-life balance are all helpful.

 For stress, try Master Tonic — it supports the adrenals and can help with hormone balance and anxiety.

 A Word on Die-Off and Detox symptoms…